-Scope note: This property allows specific instances of E18 Physical Thing that have been destroyed to be
+Scope note: This property allows specific instances of E18 Physical Thing that have been destroyed to be composed partly of matter from the destr

 Destruction implies the end of an item's life as a subject of cultural documentation - the physical matter of which the item was composed may in fact continue to exist.
 A destruction event may be contiguous with a Production that brings into existence a derived object composed partly of matter from the destroyed object.